“High quality products mean a real investment in health and safety”

 I decided to opt for NEBOSH qualifications because they are recognised globally and are respected by safety professionals.
 I really enjoyed the courses as they helped me continue learning and I felt I could apply what I had learnt in my workplace.

 The qualifications have given me more confidence in my own abilities.
-They have also allowed me to join the NEBOSH Alumni group, which has given me access to like-minded professionals to share experiences and knowledge with, and to upgrade to GradIOSH status.
+They have also allowed me to join the NEBOSH Alumni group, which has given me access to like-minded professionals to share experiences and knowledge with, and to upgrade to CertIOSH status (formerly GradIOSH).

 Can you explain how your role has developed after completing your NEBOSH Diploma?